5XGhost143/xDNS/readme.md

 # xDNS

-Lightweight DNS proxy with ad-blocking and caching.
+Lightweight DNS server with ad-blocking and caching.

 ## Installation